Irene Kowaliska: Rome

 In 1956 the couple relocated to Rome.
 Their new home was an apartment in the "Viale Quattro Venti" in a quarter of the city to the south of the Vatican.
 The apartment was linked to a substantial studio where Irene had space to work not just on her fabrics, but was able also to branch out into designing tapestries, embroidery and book covers, along with a succession of niche trinkets, among which some of the more memorable were glass medallions incorporating little icon paintings and Bergamot-jars fabricated according to a secret process that had been confided exclusively to her by "a Sicilian artist".
 The core focus of her business continued to involve print designs on fabrics, however.
 During the 1950s and 1960s she benefitted from a renaissance in fabric design as a "must-have feature" of city life.
 The "Myricae" store in Rome which had so effectively supported her in Rome since the 1940s was also able to ride same trend, and opened a second store in one of the most lucrative shopping streets in Milan.
 It became popular among the expanding fashion conscious middle classes to incorporate fabric designs by Kowaliska in interior decorations, be it for blankets, curtains, drapes and even, in some cases, wall papers.
 Increasingly her fabric prints were reproduced industrially and sold by the meter.
 That in turn served to support continuing demand for her prints on items of clothing.

 Later years

 During the next few decades Irene Kowaliska became an increasingly frequent presence at exhibitions and trade fairs, together with her work.
 On the international stage, she represented Italy at congresses of the World Crafts Council after 1964.
-In Campania she is celebrated among admirers as one of the most important figures in the twentieth century rebirth of the ceramics industry in Vietri and Positano.
+In Campania she is celebrated as one of the most important figures in the twentieth century rebirth of the ceramics industry in Vietri and Positano.

 Armin T. Wegner died at Rome in 1978: he was 91.
-Irene Kowaliska was only 85 in 1991 when she, too, died in Rome.
+Irene Kowaliska was 85 in 1991 when she, too, died in Rome.